 During the period analyzed, the compensation levels of our named executive officers were below the 25th percentile of both the advisor peer group and the self-managed peer group.
-Results of the compensation analysis conducted by the human resource personnel of our Advisor were reviewed by an outside consultant for accuracy and reasonableness.

-The Compensation Committee believes that the compensation of our named executive officers during 2014 adequately reflects our goals and policies and is reasonable in comparison to market rates based on the review of the compensation levels of the selected peer group.
+The Compensation Committee believes that the compensation of our named executive officers during 2015 adequately reflects our goals and policies and is reasonable in comparison to market rates based on the review of the compensation levels of the selected peer group.

-2015 Compensation
+2016 Compensation

 We anticipate that the chief element of our compensation program will continue to be the periodic granting of long-term incentive awards issued pursuant to the terms of the 2007 Plan.
-We do not intend to pay cash compensation in the form of an annual base salary to our named executive officers in 2015.
-Should our named executive officers and trustees receive grants of long-term incentive awards during 2015, we anticipate that, in determining the number of shares of restricted stock to be granted to each individual, our Compensation Committee will review competitive data prepared by the human resource personnel of our Advisor which compares the compensation levels of our named executive officers and Independent Trustees against those of comparable positions in a selected peer group, as discussed above.
-Since our policy has been to obtain third-party validation of the compensation market reviews on a biennial basis (which was completed for 2014), an internal analysis will be prepared by the human resource personnel of our Advisor in 2015.
+We do not intend to pay cash compensation in the form of an annual base salary to our named executive officers in 2016.
+Should our named executive officers and trustees receive grants of long-term incentive awards during 2016, we anticipate that, in determining the number of shares of restricted stock to be granted to each individual, our Compensation Committee will review competitive data prepared by the human resource personnel of our Advisor which compares the compensation levels of our named executive officers and Independent Trustees against those of comparable positions in a selected peer group, as discussed above.
+Since our policy has been to obtain biennial, third-party validation of the accuracy and reasonableness of the compensation market reviews (which was obtained for 2014), an internal analysis will be prepared by the human resource personnel of our Advisor in 2016 and reviewed by an independent consultant.